 One-year contract required.
 You will receive a completion bonus to offset the cost of your airfare up to $1500 US.
 If you sign up for year two and receive an additional signing bonus.

 Visa requirements have changed recently in China.
-You need to make your application and submit your materials around 90-days before your intake date to make sure there are no visa issues that would change your arrival date.
+You need to make your application and submit your materials around 90-days before your arrival date to make sure there are no visa issues that would change your start date.

 Yes!
 We’ll do all we can to keep you together.
 Ultimately, though, it’s up to the institutions where our participants teach.
 There might not be a pair of openings available at the same school.
 If that’s the case, we’ll try to keep you both in the same city.
 Two important things: Make sure you indicate your preference when you apply, and apply early.

 Keep in mind that GeoVisions services and support cover only participants.
 So if you bring a spouse or friend who will not also be teaching, they will not be eligible for our support or services.

 You may submit your preferences for teaching location, but we cannot guarantee that we will be able to honor your request.

 GeoVisions places teachers primarily in urban and suburban settings across China.
 Placements are placed in second and third-tier cities.
 GeoVisions places participants in Mandarin-speaking provinces and large cities across China.